MicrosoftLearning/APL-5001-configure-siem-security-operations-using-microsoft-sentinel/Instructions/Labs/LAB_01_create_microsoft_sentinel_workspace.md

 ## Skilling tasks

-You need to deploy Microsoft Sentinel into RG2@labinstnaceID.
+You need to deploy a Microsoft Sentinel workspace.
 The solution must meet the following requirements:

 - Ensure Sentinel data is stored in the West US Azure region.
 - Ensure that all Sentinel analytics logs are retained for 180 days.